kristianmandrup/infomatrix-blog/_posts/appgyver-facebook-login.md

 PS: I don't have an Android phone so I haven't been able to try this yet.
 Pls let me know "the works" and how you succeeded with this step ;)

+### Confirmation

+When you have confirmed that the basic application has been built and works as you expect, you can continue with the usual development workflow.

+Now we can start customising our app to use the cordova plugins we have configured (ie. facebook plugin).

 ### Install dependencies

 If you are using Angular, you will need to install the angular-wrapper for cordova:

 `bower install ngCordova`

 Then hook it up in your layout file, such as `/app/common/views/layout.html` to ensure it will be present on all pages.
+Any plugin which should be globally accessible in the app should be added to `layout.html` or some other html page which is used by every page (alternatively use a Polymer web component).

 `<script src="/components/ngCordova/dist/ng-cordova.js"></script>`

-To make it work with AppGyver, we presently have to do a little dirty rename hack:
+To make the plugin work with AppGyver, we presently have to do a little dirty rename hack (see reason [here](http://christofklaus.de/2014/12/11/supersonic-and-cordova/))

 ```bash
 cd bower_components/ngCordova/dist/